-Vicki Lawson is the firm's Ethics & Business Conduct Leader and has oversight of our Ethics and Business Conduct programme.
-She is a Financial Advisory Services Partner and reports directly to the CEO.
-Vicki is supported by an Ethics and Business Conduct Committee which includes senior leaders from across the firm.
+Stephen Drain is the firm's Ethics & Business Conduct Leader and has oversight of our Ethics and Business Conduct programme.
+He is a Consulting Services Partner and reports directly to the CEO.
+Stephen is supported by two senior leaders and an Ethics and Business Champions Committee which includes representatives from across the firm.